(Image: Zen Buddha Silence by Marilyn Barbone.)

 Heads, I win; tails, I don’t lose much!

 There is one very important additional idea that Mohnish focused on in his recent (October 2016) lecture at Peking University (Guanghua School of Management):

-Mohnish gives many examples of stocks – a few of which he kept holding and many of which he sold – that later became 10-baggers, 20-baggers, up to a few 100-baggers.
+A 10-bagger is an investment that goes up 10x after you buy it.
+A 100-bagger is an investment that goes up 100x after you buy it.
+Mohnish gives many examples of stocks—a few of which he kept holding and many of which he sold—that later became 10-baggers, 20-baggers, up to a few 100-baggers.
 If you own a stock that has already been a 2-bagger, 3-bagger, 5-bagger, etc., and you sell and the stock later turns out to be a 20-bagger, 50-bagger, or 100-bagger, often you have made a huge mistake by selling too soon.
 Link to Mohnish’ lecture: https://www.youtube.com/watch?v=Jo1XgDJCkh4

 (Mohnish published the book in 2007.
 I will use the present tense in this blog post.)

 Mohnish notes that Asian Indians make up about 1 percent of the population of the United States.
 Of these three million, a small subsection hails from the Indian state of Gujarat – the birthplace of Mahatma Gandhi.
 The Patels are from a tiny area in Southern Gujarat.